 If you're going to rely on a cloud storage service to store your files, you should choose a provider that automatically encrypts your files before they're uploaded to the cloud.

-However, earlier I discussed the downsides of trusting your cloud storage provider to encrypt your data for you.
+However, as I discussed earlier in this online privacy guide, there are downsides of trusting your cloud storage provider to encrypt your data for you.

-In this scenario, the provider is the one who holds the key to unlocking your files and therefore may be able to access your data or even hand it over at the request of government authorities.
+The provider holds the key to unlocking your files and therefore may be able to access your data or even hand it over at the request of government authorities.
 This doesn’t mean you have to give up on cloud storage altogether, though.

 Be sure not to upload your encryption keys with the files.
-You're the only one who should have access to them.
+You're the only one who should have access to these.

 Wondering how you can encrypt your data manually?
-I'm going to walk you through the steps of securely encrypting your files.
+I'm going to walk you through the steps.
 By manually encrypting your files, you can ensure that your cloud storage service can’t access your data.

 1. Choose an encryption program

-There are many free apps you can use to manually encrypt your data—even if you know nothing about encryption.
+You can choose from many free apps to manually encrypt your data—even if you’re new to data encryption.
 When choosing your software, keep in mind that some encryption programs are compatible with specific cloud storage providers, so you may want to check if yours is supported.

 This example will walk you through how to encrypt your data using the mobile app Boxcryptor.
 You can choose any software that meets the following criteria: